saucelabs/sauce-docs/docs/mobile-apps/live-testing/testing-push-notifications.md

 - A Sauce Labs account ([Log in](https://accounts.saucelabs.com/am/XUI/#login/) or sign up for a [free trial license](https://saucelabs.com/sign-up)).
 - An Android or iOS mobile application that includes push notification functionality.
 - **iOS Only**: Instrumentation disabled.
-- **iOS Only**: You will need to use private devices due to signing requirements.
+- **iOS Only**: You must use private devices due to signing requirements.

 ## Disabling Instrumentation for iOS Apps